 Mamluk illuminators employed a refined palette and meticulous technique.
 Gold leaf was applied with extraordinary skill, then burnished to a mirror-like shine.
 This gold was often used for the background of frontispieces, creating an impression of infinite, precious space.
 Pigments were sourced from across the known world: lapis lazuli from Afghanistan supplied a deep, luminous ultramarine; vermilion from cinnabar provided vivid reds; verdigris and malachite offered greens; and white lead or crushed bone gave opacity.
 These pigments were mixed with gum arabic to bind them to the paper.

 The illuminator’s tool kit included fine brushes made from squirrel hair, ruling pens for geometric layouts, and compasses for constructing star patterns.
 The process was slow and exacting.
 A frontispiece might require months of painstaking work.
-The result was a page that seemed to glow, with the light-catching gold and saturated colors creating a sensory experience meant to mirror the spiritual radiance of the Qur’an itself.
+The introduction of paper mills in Damascus and Cairo allowed for a flourishing of the arts of the book, as paper was more receptive to burnishing and gold washes than vellum or papyrus.
+The result was a page that seemed to glow, with the light-catching gold and saturated colors creating a sensory experience meant to mirror the spiritual radiance of the text itself.

 Notable Examples and Patrons

 One of the masterpieces of Mamluk illumination is the Qur’an of Sultan Baybars al-Jashnagir (c.
 1306–1309), now in the British Library.
-Commissioned by the future sultan Baybars while he was still a high-ranking amir, this massive codex (each page measures nearly 70 cm tall) features a breathtaking frontispiece of a twelve-pointed star formed from interlacing geometric strapwork—a motif that became a hallmark of Mamluk design.
+Commissioned by the future sultan Baybars while he was still a high-ranking amir, this massive codex features a breathtaking frontispiece of a twelve-pointed star formed from interlacing geometric strapwork—a motif that became a hallmark of Mamluk design.
 Another extraordinary example is the Qur’an of Sultan al-Nasir Muhammad (c. early 14th century), housed in the Metropolitan Museum of Art, which displays a virtuosic use of gold, cobalt blue, and white on its sura headings and marginal ornaments.

 Mastery in Metalwork: Utility as Art

 Alongside manuscripts, inlaid metalwork stands as the other great pillar of Mamluk artistic achievement.
-The Mamluks inherited a strong tradition of metalwork from the Ayyubids and the earlier Islamic world, but they refined and expanded it to an unprecedented degree.
+The Mamluks inherited a strong tradition of metalwork from the Ayyubids and the broader Islamic world, particularly from the Jazira region, but they refined and expanded it to an unprecedented degree.
 The most characteristic technique was gold and silver inlay into a ground of brass or bronze.
 The background metal was engraved with fine lines, and then wires or strips of precious metal were hammered into the grooves, creating a contrasting pattern.
 The whole surface was then polished and sometimes blackened with a niello-like compound to emphasize the design.

 Types of Metalwork Objects